Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 To get a clearer picture, I moved into a lab and looked at what actually happens when the file is run using:

+- A Windows 10 VM
 - Process Explorer
-- Process Monitor
 - Burp Suite
+- WireShark
-- A Windows 10 VM ("CannonFodder")
+- A Kali Linux VM for file analysis

 ---